Ankit-Dhankhar/Scrapper-Xeno/README.md

 # Scrapper-Xeno
-Xeno saves Codeforces &amp; CodeChef's successful submission of any user in your pc.
+Xeno scrapes Codeforces &amp; CodeChef's successful submission of any user in your pc.